- About Aurora

 Within 2 working days of receiving your complaint about Aurora or its agents, Delta will acknowledge your complaint in writing.

 Within 7 working days of receiving your complaint, Delta will write to you outlining the action that is intended to be taken to resolve the complaint.
+In many cases, this will be explained in the letter of acknowledgement, and separate correspondence will not be sent.
 The objective is to resolve the complaint within 20 working days.
 Where it is clear that the timeframe to produce an outcome will extend past 20 working days, Delta will advise you of this in writing, setting out the reasons why.
 The delayed status of the complaint will also be brought to the attention of Delta's Chief Executive Officer.

 Where your complaint is not resolved within 40 working days of receipt or the extended time period approved by the Commissioner, or the above procedure has not been followed, or you are dissatisfied with the solution proposed by Delta, then you have the right to refer the complaint to the Electricity and Gas Complaints Commissioner for determination.
 You must refer the complaint to the Electricity and Gas Complaints Commissioner within two months of the sooner of the date of our final response, or the conclusion of the 40 working day resolution period.

 You also have the right to refer the complaint to the Electricity and Gas Complaints Commissioner for determination, before 20 days have elapsed, in the following circumstances: